Guide to Filing Your Taxes for the First Time

 Where Can You Fill Out Your Taxes?

 When learning how to do taxes for the first time, one big question is exactly where to get this done.
-The IRS allows you to fill out your taxes in several ways, either by paper or electronically.
+The IRS allows you to fill out your taxes in several ways, either on paper or electronically.

 Filing Online